cosmosone/cosmos-prd-generator/README.md

 3. **Implementation by Phases**: For each phase:
    - Provide the content of `phase_01.md` to the AI
    - Implement one section at a time, in order
-   - Verify each step works by starting the application
+   - Verify each step works by starting the application and running tests
+   - Update README.md after each implementation step
    - Get AI verification before proceeding to the next step or phase
    - Once phase 1 is complete and verified, move on to `phase_02.md`, and so on
    - The AI must follow the rules in `project_prompt.md` for all implementations

 4. **Step-by-Step Approach**: Each phase document breaks implementation into small, verifiable steps.
 Take one phase at a time or one step at a time depending on the target app and verify functionality before moving to the next.

+5. **README Management**: The README.md file should be updated after each implementation step with:
+   - Summary of completed functionality
+   - Updated project status
+   - New features or changes
+   - Known issues or limitations
+   - Updated setup/installation instructions if needed

 ### Statistics Output